 We don’t expect you to understand the formulas yet.
 We’ll cover them in detail on other posts.
 However, please note that Google Sheets knows that we entered a formula in the cell if we begin the content with an “equal to” operator.

 All of the snapshots above read “Untitled spreadsheet” for the file’s title or name.
 Just like naming any new file on our computer, we can change it to whatever is appropriate.
 Even the name like “Just getting started” goes well.

 On the bottom of the screen, we can click on the ‘+’ button to add a new worksheet.
 At any given moment, only one sheet remains active and visible to the user.
 In the example below, we added a couple more sheets and selected the last sheet.

 Do you need to navigate to Google Sheets home page?
 Simple really!
 Just click on the green file like Google Sheets logo on the top left corner, and we will get there.

-Still have any questions regarding this blog post?
-Let us know in the comment section!
+If you still have any questions regarding this blog post, please do not hesitate to let us know in the comment section below 🙂